blackducksoftware/synopsys-detect/documentation/src/main/markdown/downloadingandrunning/rapidscan.md

 2021-07-20 13:25:18 EDT INFO  [main] --- 		Components with Policy Violation Warnings:
 2021-07-20 13:25:18 EDT INFO  [main] --- 			Acorn 5.5.3 (npmjs:acorn/5.5.3)
 ```
-For [solution_name] version 8.7.0 and later, with [blackduck_product_name] 2023.1.2, rapid scan output now reports upgrade guidance for transitive dependencies.
+For [solution_name] version 8.7.0 and later, with [blackduck_product_name] 2023.1.2, Rapid Scan output now reports upgrade guidance for transitive dependencies.
 The output gives information as to the direct dependency upgrade options and the transitive dependencies affected.
-This output is given in the results section which appears near the end of the [solution_name] run and appears thusly:
+This output is given in the results section which appears near the end of the [solution_name] run and appears as follows:
 ```
 2023-03-09 13:01:56 EST INFO  [main] --- ===== Transitive Guidance =====
 2023-03-09 13:01:56 EST INFO  [main] ---